 Shipboard dining options - Food and Drinks

-The cruise liner features new-to-Royal Caribbean types of dining venues (25 onboard dining options total, 14 of which complimentary, with room-service included) that range from spa cuisine to elaborately staged meals and wine pairings.
-Oasis of the Seas' guests won't be disappointed if they choose to eat in the free restaurants: the service, quality and variety are exceptional, especially in the main dining rooms.
-The “American Icon Grill” offers a la carte open seating breakfast and lunch, “Brasserie 30” menu, and two assigned dinner seatings, as well as increadible Private Dining area.
+The cruise liner features new-to-Royal Caribbean types of dining venues (25 onboard dining options total, 14 of which complimentary, with room-service, included) that range from spa cuisine to elaborately staged meals and wine pairings.
+Oasis of the Seas' guests won't be disappointed if they choose to eat in the free restaurants: the service, quality, and variety are exceptional, especially in the main dining rooms.
+The “American Icon Grill” offers a la carte open seating breakfast and lunch, “Brasserie 30” menu, and two assigned dinner seatings, as well as incredible Private Dining area.
 The 58-seat Cafe Promenade is a 24-hour spot in ship's Royal Promenade.
-The cafe serves up cookies, brownies, small sandwiches and coffee.
+The cafe serves up cookies, brownies, small sandwiches, and coffee.
 The Cafe Promenade is also one of the several spots to grab free Seattle's Best Coffee.

 Follows the complete list of Oasis of the Seas restaurants and food bars.